eth-battleship/eth-battleship-OLD/README.md

 ## Tech architecture

+The on-chain contract is used for "settlement" only - all moves are recorded off-chain to ensure a good user experience (i.e. no delays and no need to make expensive contract calls whilst game is in progress).

 **Authentication**

-Off-chain data is currently stored in the Google Firestore cloudb - I chose this as it was easy and quick to get started with compared to IPFS/Swarm.
-For v2 I would look into using those storage systems.
+Off-chain data is currently stored in Google Firestore cloud - I chose this as it was easy and quick to get started with compared to IPFS/Swarm, plus it provides real-time push updates built-in, meaning the game UI can be updated in real-time as and when events take place.
+For v2 I would look into using more decentralized alternatives and writing my own real-time notificatin system.

 An individual
 player's boards and moves data for a given game is stored in document only